lorchel/smsl/README.rst

     send dude "Hey Dude!"

-Tested providers are: smslisto.com

-Please contact the developers to add support for other providers.

 At the first start an example configuration file at the path ``~/.config/smsl.cfg`` will be created.
 Feel free to adapt the file to your needs.
 You can add new contacts, new users and a csv file which will additionally